KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/10-prophet-seer.md

 **Core Glyphic Sequence:**
 `📡 → ⚚ → 📯 → ⚠ → 🞇`
-*(A resonance scan identifies structural misalignment, leading to a clarion call and a field warning, orienting the system toward return.)*
+*(A Resonance Scan identifies Structural Misalignment, leading to a Clarion Call and a Field Warning, orienting the system toward Return.)*

 ---